🔍 공개 퀴즈 검색

 1. Question claims and evaluate evidence ✓

-2. Only read facts
+2. Only read facts in the text

 3. Believe everything immediately